A unique setting for weddings and parties

 If you'd like to join our mailing list, please email us:

 Beautiful meeting rooms for hire by the hour

-We have classes and acvities for all ages at The Parsonage - for information, click here
+There's a wide range of classes and actvities at the Parsonage for all ages - for information, click here

 Stained Glass Sundial Appeal

 To find out about our plans to restore a replica of